ZetaPlugins/LifeStealZ/README.md

   material: "NETHER_STAR"
   # If set to true, the enchant glint will be applied to the item
   enchanted: false
+  # The custom model data of the item (set to 0 for no custom model data)
+  # When using Minecraft 1.21.4 or newer, items also have a "minecraft:custom_model_data" property of "lifestealz_{itemId}"
+  customModelId: 0
     # Custom item type for the item.
 You can use:
     # - "heart" for a heart item
     # - "revive" for a revive item
     # - "revivebeacon" for a revive beacon item -> This item must actually be a beacon to work!
     # - "none" for a custom item that can be used for crafting and can be used as a normal item (e.g. if it is an enderpearl it still can be thrown)
   # - "non-usable" for a custom item that can be used for crafting and cannot be used as a normal item (e.g. if it is an enderpearl it cannot be thrown)
   customItemType: "heart"
   # --- Heart Item Settings --- (only relevant if customItemType is "heart")
   # When customItemType is "heart", this value is used to determine how many hearts the item gives